dcrapis/oceandao-wiki/Voting.md

 ## Voting Parameters:

-- At proposal deadline (December 14th at 23:59 pm GMT), Proposals that meet the “Minimum Proposal Requirements” and “Project Criteria” will be migrated to the OceanDAO Voting Page.
+- At proposal deadline (the first day of every month at 23:59 pm GMT), Proposals that meet the “Minimum Proposal Requirements” and “Project Criteria” will be migrated to the OceanDAO Voting Page.

 - Vote with your OCEAN Tokens.
 1 OCEAN = 1 vote.

-- In order for your vote to count, you must have the OCEAN already in the non-custodial wallet you plan on voting with before the vote opens (December 15th at 12:00 pm GMT).
+- In order for your vote to count, you must have the OCEAN already in the non-custodial wallet you plan on voting with before the vote opens (the first day of every month at 23:59 pm GMT).
 This is so your existing OCEAN balance can be counted.
 Voting from exchanges is not supported.

 - Your wallet address can only vote on one proposal.
 If you would like to vote on more than one proposal, you will need to fund your multiple wallet addresses with the respective amount of OCEAN before the voting opens.